-2010 EQUITY INCENTIVE PLAN
+SECOND AMENDED AND RESTATED 2010 EQUITY INCENTIVE PLAN

-THIS EMPLOYEE STOCK OPTION AGREEMENT (this "Agreement"), dated as of,, is between ENERSYS, a Delaware corporation (the "Company"), and the individual identified on the signature page hereof (the "Participant").
-BACKGROUND A. The Participant is currently an employee of the Company or one of its Subsidiaries.
-B. The Company desires to (i) provide the Participant with an incentive to remain in the employ of the Company or one of its Subsidiaries, and (ii) increase the Participant's interest in the success of the Company by granting to the Participant nonqualified stock options (the "Options") to purchase shares of the Company's common stock, par value \$0.01 per share (the "Common Stock").
-C. The grant of the Options is (i) made pursuant to the EnerSys 2010 Equity Incentive Plan (the "Plan"), (ii) made subject to the terms and conditions of this Agreement, and (iii) not employment compensation nor an employment right and is made in the sole discretion of the Company's Compensation Committee.
-AGREEMENT NOW, THEREFORE, in consideration of the covenants and agreements contained in this Agreement, the parties hereto, intending to be legally bound, agree as follows: 1.
-Definitions; Incorporation of Plan Terms .
+THIS EMPLOYEE STOCK OPTION AGREEMENT (this "Agreement"), dated as of,, , is between ENERSYS, a Delaware corporation (the "Company"), and the individual identified on the signature page hereof (the "Participant").

+- A. The Participant is currently an employee of the Company or one of its Subsidiaries. - B. The Company desires to (i) provide the Participant with an incentive to remain in the employ of the Company or one of its Subsidiaries, and (ii) increase the Participant's interest in the success of the Company by granting to the Participant nonqualified stock options (the "Options") to purchase shares of the Company's common stock, par value \$0.01 per share (the "Common Stock"). - C. The grant of the Options is (i) made pursuant to the Second Amended and Restated EnerSys 2010 Equity Incentive Plan (the "Plan"); (ii) made subject to the terms and conditions of this Agreement; (iii) made conditional on stockholder approval of the Plan at the annual meeting of stockholders to be held in July, 2015; and (iv) not employment compensation nor an employment right and is made in the sole discretion of the Company's Compensation Committee.

+NOW, THEREFORE, in consideration of the covenants and agreements contained in this Agreement, the parties hereto, intending to be legally bound, agree as follows:

+- 1. Definitions; Incorporation of Plan Terms.
 Capitalized terms used in this Agreement without definition shall have the meanings assigned to them in the Plan.
 This Agreement and the Options shall be subject to the Plan.
-The terms of the Plan and the Background provisions of this Agreement are hereby incorporated into this Agreement by reference - and made a part hereof as if set forth in their entirety in this Section 1.
-If there is a conflict or an inconsistency between the Plan and this Agreement, the Plan shall govern.
-2. Restrictions on Transfer .
+The terms of the Plan and the Background provisions of this Agreement are hereby incorporated into this Agreement by reference. and made a part hereof as if set forth in their entirety in this Section 1.
+If there is a conflict or an inconsistency between the Plan and this Agreement, the Plan shall govern. - 2.
+Restrictions on Transfer.
 Except as otherwise expressly provided in the Plan, none of the Options may be sold, transferred, assigned, pledged, or otherwise encumbered or disposed of (or made the subject of a derivative transaction) to or with any third party otherwise than by will or the laws of descent and distribution and the Options shall be exercisable during the Participant's lifetime only by the Participant.